jlord/git-it/README.md

 ##### Other Things

 I want to throw in GitHub Pages into this, too, because it's so great.
 How nice to end up with your own website at the end of this workshop?

+_notes to self_
+- add intro to terminal/bash/shell
+- something about text editors
+- be prescriptive about folder/file names and content?
+- add git diff